-These wetlands possess unique environmental and biotic characteristics that add to the overall regional diversity, including the production of aquatic invertebrates and the vertebrate wildlife that depend upon them as food.
-Climatic extremes in the PPR have a profound and dynamic influence on wetland hydrology, hydroperiod, chemistry, and ultimately the biota, which is why scientists are so interested in monitoring the area.
+As a result of their unique environmental and biotic characteristics, these wetlands contribute to the region's diversity, including the production of aquatic invertebrates and the vertebrates that eat them.
+Scientists are so interested in monitoring the PPR because climatic extremes have a profound and dynamic influence on wetland hydrology, hydroperiod, chemistry, and, ultimately, the biota.

 For monitoring purposes, government agencies use a combination of satellite and field data to try and get a complete, accurate picture of how the region is evolving over time.

-For example, the United States Geological Survey relies heavily on short wave infrared data to create hydrology flow maps.
-With these data, the USGS creates specific DEM layers that can be combined with statistical data collected from the field to build 3D models and landscape over-time animations.
+For example, the United States Geological Survey uses short-wave infrared data to create hydrology flow maps.
+By combining these data with statistical data collected from the field, the USGS creates DEM layers that can be connected to create 3D models and landscape over-time animations.

-By allowing access to multiple data sources through one query location, Skywatch EarthCache has significantly boosted workflow and GIS analysis for scientists.
-While in the past, they might have had to download extra data or scenes in order to fulfill a request, with the API they can now parse out those unnecessary data points and clip our scenes to their study sites.
-These capabilities will allow research centers to monitor areas of interest and record changes with ease moving forward.
+The Skywatch EarthCache allows scientists to access multiple data sources through a single query location, thus enhancing workflows and GIS analysis.
+For example, in the past, they might have had to download extra data or scenes to fulfill a request, but with the API, they can parse out those unnecessary data points and clip our scenes to their study sites.
+In the future, research centers can monitor and record changes easily with these capabilities.

-For their initial study, the team of scientists looked at 180 specific wetland regions to monitor changes over time.
-Specifically, they requested imagery for each of their 180 areas of interest, every other week if possible, taken between 2013 and 2016.
-A data collection task take that would have previously taken the research center's technicians, days to complete was done in an hour.
+As part of their initial study, the scientists observed changes over time in 180 specific wetland regions.
+Specifically, they requested imagery every other week between 2013 and 2016 for 180 of their 180 areas of interest.
+As a result, data collection tasks which would have previously taken the research center's technicians days were completed in an hour.